Baktho-SN/Hackerrank-sql/Basic-sql/Population Density Difference/question.md

+# Population Density Difference

 Query the difference between the maximum and minimum populations in CITY.

 Input Format